NC State vs. Louisville prediction, odds, spread, time: 2026 college basketball picks from proven model

 Teams looking to stay within shouting distance of the top spot in the ACC battle when the North Carolina State Wolfpack clash with the 24th-ranked Louisville Cardinals on Monday night.
 N.C.
 State is coming off an 82-73 win over Virginia Tech on Saturday, while Louisville downed Wake Forest 88-80 that same day.
 The Wolfpack (18-6, 9-2 ACC), Who are tied for third in the conference with Virginia, have won six in a row and are 6-1 on the road this season.
 The Cardinals (17-6, 7-4 ACC), who are seventh in the league, has won three in a row and is 12-2 on their home floor.

-Tip-off from KFC Yum!
+Tipoff from KFC Yum!
 Center in Louisville, Ky., is set for 7 p.m.
 ET.
-Louisville leads the all-time series 15-14, including a 7-4 edge in games played in Louisville.
 Louisville is a 6.5-point favorite in the latest NC State vs. Louisville odds from DraftKings Sportsbook, while the over/under for total points scored is 161.5.
 Before making any Louisville vs. NC State picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $300 in bonus bets if your $5+ bet wins: